Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/chrome-copy-all-css-for-an-element.md

 - Copy > Copy styles
 - Paste them where needed

-Amazing and easy right, you won't know the number of times this can be useful!
+Excellent and easy, right?
+You won't know the number of times this can be useful!

 ### Thank you for reading, and let's connect!